 What is child custody?

 Child custody is a term used to describe the legal relationship between a parent and child, including the parent’s duty to care for the child.
 Simply put, child custody refers to with whom a child lives with and who makes decisions for the child after a divorce.
 Legal custody describes the decision making power a parent has to make decisions for their child.
 Physical custody describes where the child will live.

 What factors do the courts take into consideration when deciding on child custody?

 NC child custody laws require the judge to use the best interest of the child standard to determine custody.
-Therefore, Mecklenburg County Courts are required to consider the best interests of the child, Charlotte courts take into account several other factors.
-These include the physical and mental health of both parents, the age and health of the child involved, and each parent’s home environment, economic situation, and ability to take care of the child.
+Therefore, Mecklenburg County Courts are required to consider the best interests of the child.
+The court can consider the physical and mental health of both parents, the age and health of the child involved, and each parent’s home environment, economic situation, and ability to take care of the child.

 Are mothers more likely to get custody of a child?